Fashion Studies Online Tutor Feels Like an Impostor

 She said that she didn't feel qualified to teach online because she had no formal teaching qualifications.
-"Why would someone pay to be taught by anyone that had never taught before?", she asked.
+"Why would someone pay to be taught by anyone that had never taught before?" she asked.

 I told her she was suffering from a degree of impostor syndrome.

-According to Wikipedia
+According to Wikipedia:

-Impostor syndrome (also known as impostor phenomenon or fraud syndrome or the impostor experience) is a concept describing individuals who are marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a "fraud".
+"Impostor syndrome (also known as impostor phenomenon or fraud syndrome or the impostor experience) is a concept describing individuals who are marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a "fraud".

 The term was first used in 1978 by clinical psychologists Pauline R. Clance and Suzanne A. Imes.
-People exhibiting the syndrome remain convinced that they are frauds and do not deserve the success they have achieved, despite there being plenty of external evidence of their competence.
+People exhibiting the syndrome remain convinced that they are frauds and do not deserve the success they have achieved, despite plenty of external evidence of their competence.

-So it could happen to you when you start thinking about fashion studies and creating your own online course.
+So it could happen to you when you start thinking about fashion studies and creating your online course.
 You can read more about it in detail here.

 Here's what you might be feeling if you have a touch of impostor syndrome.